-As some of you may know I am a Thai recipe developer.
+As some of you may know I am a Recipe developer.
 My highlight of this visit is the chance to taste an array of Traditional Thai dishes.
-Thai people love their food it is the way to show people how much we care for each other with this simplest form of giving.
+Thai people love their food it is the way to show people how much we care for each other via the simplest form of giving.
 Today, I have seen a few tasty familiar dishes and they are very tasty too.

-Garlic and pepper pork steak, Thai Fish cake, Boiled egg in Chinese spices, Spicy mince pork salad and one of my favorites Chinese roll noodle soup with tofu and braised pork.
+Garlic and pepper pork steak, Thai Fish cake, Boiled egg in Chinese fivee spices, Spicy minced pork salad and one of my favourites Noodle soup with tofu and braised pork.
 You can check some of my recipes on http://thaifoodmadeeasy.com or on my Facebook page https://www.facebook.com/thaifoodmakeasy/

-While everyone is enjoying their food, I walk around and speak to a few visitors today about Buddhism and Vassa Ceremony Thai Candles Celebration at Thai temple.
+While everyone is enjoying their food, I walk around and speak to a few visitors.

-Mr. Haydn Whorton has been coming to the temple a long while and he is always interested in Buddhism and feels that Wat Buddharam Leeds fulfilled him spiritually and people always made him feel welcome.
+Mr Haydn Whorton has been coming to the temple a long while.
+He is always interested in Buddhism and feels that Wat Buddharam Leeds fulfilled him spiritually and friendship.

-Mr. Andrew Rainford one of the directors of Wat Buddharam Leeds told me that there are a lots of activities which the visitors could attend i.e. Thai Language and cultural study, anyone would be welcome to visit and join a Buddhism discussion with the monk.
+Mr Andrew Rainford one of the directors of Wat Buddharam Leeds explained that there are a lot of activities at the temple i.e. Thai Language and cultural study, Buddhism discussion with the monk, various celebrations.

-Additionally, there will be a Thai Cultural Festival, which will take place in September 2017 in Leeds.
 I also had a chance to speak to 3 University students Pan, Prim and James from Thailand.
-They explained about how important it is to have a temple in Leeds.
-The Temple is not only a place that everybody can meet up for the religious celebration but it also provides emotional and spiritual support to many Thais and people from the Leeds community.
-The discussion with these 3 intelligent young students had to stop because of the Candle ceremony was about to start.
+They explained how important it is to have a temple in Leeds.
+The Temple is not only a place that everybody can meet up for the religious reason but it also provides emotional and spiritual support to many Thais in the UK.
+The discussion had to stop because the Candle ceremony was about to start.

 I was looking around at Vassa Ceremony Thai Candles Celebration and thinking of what Ven Napan explained to me about the purpose of the candles earlier.
-How do the little things create such a vast ripple effect.
+How do the little things create such a vast ripple effect?
 It does not matter who you are, how small you can be.
-We are all important in our very own way and we are all connected to each other, somehow.
+We are a unique individual yet all connected to each other, somehow.

 Author: Marni Xuto